 In short, no. Just about any way you slice it, Upsie customers save money compared to SquareTrade customers.
 SquareTrade charges $8.99 per month.
 However, they have one of the most expensive deductibles in the industry.
 They charge a $149 deductible for all claims.

 Let’s look at the cost of warranty coverage and one cracked screen claim after one year.
-With an inexpensive phone, you’re looking at $364.76 with SquareTrade.
-With Upsie, that same coverage plus deductible costs $129.99.
-That’s a difference of almost $250!
-When it comes to the question of Upsie vs SquareTrade, Upsie is the clear winner on price alone.
+With an inexpensive phone, you’re looking at $256.88 with SquareTrade.
+With Upsie, that same coverage plus deductible costs $119.88.
+That’s a difference of almost $140!
+When it comes to the question of Upsie versus SquareTrade, Upsie is the clear winner on price alone.